rx007/elasticsearch-demo/README.md

 # Mine data with Elasticsearch
 <p align=center>

 The purpose of this demo is to show how to feed data into Elasticsearch from Nginx logs, [Aircraft Delays](https://www.transtats.bts.gov), and a desired Twitter hashtag for data analytics and then archive them to S3.
-This demo will run NextCloud, Fluentd, Elastisearch, Kibana, and the Scality S3 Server in a microservices architecture.
+This demo will run NextCloud, Fluentd, Elastisearch, Kibana, and the Minio S3 Server in a microservices architecture.

 ### Prerequisites